abin24/Surface-Inspection-defect-detection-dataset/README.md

 # Steel surface defects #

 These Datasets from Kechen Song, Northeastern University (NEU).
-You can visit they Homepage [http://faculty.neu.edu.cn/me/songkc/Vision-based_SIS_Steel.html](http://faculty.neu.edu.cn/me/songkc/Vision-based_SIS_Steel.html) to download 1800 images, examples of the figure below:
+You can visit they Homepage [http://faculty.neu.edu.cn/me/songkc/Vision-based_SIS_Steel.html](http://faculty.neu.edu.cn/me/songkc/Vision-based_SIS_Steel.html) to download 1800 images.

+- There are something wrong with the original website of this dataset now(2019-03-20).
+There is a pdf file named "NEU_surface_defect.pdf" in this repo, and google drive link of this dataset is given in the pdf f examples of the figure below:

 ![](NEU1.png)

-- these 6 class NEU surface defect dataset has only the image level label, no pixel level Ground truth.
+- these 6 class NEU surface defect dataset has only the image level label, no pixel level Ground truth. ile.

 ![](NEU2.png)

 - Their "Micro surface defect database" and "Oil pollution defect database" are labeled with pixel level **ground truth by us**.
+You can clone this repo and download these file.

 -------
 # Weakly Supervised Learning for Industrial Optical Inspection #